Go Pro

 How does BlackRock Income and Growth compare to Invesco Income Growth Trust?

-Invesco Income Growth Trust (LON:IVI) and BlackRock Income and Growth (LON:BRIG) are both small-cap asset management industry companies, but which is the better stock?
-We will compare the two businesses based on the strength of their institutional ownership, risk, media sentiment, valuation, earnings, analyst recommendations, profitability and dividends.
+Invesco Income Growth Trust (LON:IVI) and BlackRock Income and Growth (LON:BRIG) are both small-cap asset management industry companies, but which is the superior investment?
+We will contrast the two companies based on the strength of their dividends, earnings, media sentiment, valuation, institutional ownership, profitability, risk and analyst recommendations.

 BlackRock Income and Growth has higher revenue and earnings than Invesco Income Growth Trust.
 Invesco Income Growth Trust is trading at a lower price-to-earnings ratio than BlackRock Income and Growth, indicating that it is currently the more affordable of the two stocks.